Aphra Behn: Career

 Behn's exploits were not profitable, however; the cost of living shocked her, and she was left unprepared.
 One month after arrival, she pawned her jewellery.
 King Charles was slow in paying (if he paid at all), either for her services or for her expenses whilst abroad.
 Money had to be borrowed so that Behn could return to London, where a year's petitioning of Charles for payment was unsuccessful.
 It may be that she was never paid by the crown.
 A warrant was issued for her arrest, but there is no evidence it was served or that she went to prison for her debt, though apocryphally it is often given as part of her history.

 Forced by debt and her husband's death, Behn began to work for the King's Company and the Duke's Company players as a scribe.
 She had, however, written poetry up until this point.
 While she is recorded to have written before she adopted her debt, John Palmer said in a review of her works that, "Mrs. Behn wrote for a livelihood.
 Playwriting was her refuge from starvation and a debtor's prison."
 The theatres that had been closed under Cromwell were now re-opening under Charles II, plays enjoying a revival.
-Under Charles II of England, prevailing Puritan ethics were reversed in the fashionable society of London.
+Under Charles, prevailing Puritan ethics were reversed in the fashionable society of London.
 The King associated with playwrights that poured scorn on marriage and the idea of consistency in love.
 Among the King's favourites was the Earl of Rochester John Wilmot, who became famous for his cynical libertinism.

 In 1613 Lady Elizabeth Cary had published The Tragedy of Miriam, in the 1650s Margaret Cavendish published two volumes of plays, and in 1663 a translation of Corneille's Pompey by Katherine Philips was performed in Dublin and London.
 Women had been excluded from performing on the public stage before the English Civil War, but in Restoration England professional actresses played the women's parts.
 In 1668, plays by women began to be staged in London.

 Behn's first play The Forc'd Marriage was a romantic tragicomedy on arranged marriages and was staged by the Duke's Company in September 1670.
 The performance ran for six nights, which was regarded as a good run for an unknown author.
 Six months later Behn's play The Amorous Prince was successfully staged.
 Again, Behn used the play to comment on the harmful effects of arranged marriages.
 Behn did not hide the fact that she was a woman, instead she made a point of it.
 When in 1673 the Dorset Garden Theatre staged The Dutch Lover, critics sabotaged the play on the grounds that the author was a woman.
 Behn tackled the critics head on in Epistle to the Reader.
 She argued that women had been held back by their unjust exclusion from education, not their lack of ability.
 Critics of Behn were provided with ammunition because of her public liaison with John Hoyle, a bisexual lawyer who scandalised his contemporaries.